A few New Mexico passerine birds: Families A-F

 House finch (Haemorhous mexicanus)

 House Finches are an extremely common, year-round bird in Albuquerque.
 Look for sparrow-sized birds with dark stubby beaks, dark feet, and streaked breasts and sides.
+The amount of red on males waxes and wanes with the seasons.

 Red Crossbill (Loxia curvirostra)